 The price for this course includes all course materials, excursions and transportation.

-Geertje Dekkers, Mari-Ann Susi & Dr. Inese Runce
+Geertje Dekkers, Prof. dr. Andres Kasekamp & Dr. Inese Runce

 The track is open to all students from different fields of study with an interest in culture, society and politics.

-Introduce students to European Identities and provide insight into the historical and present contexts of the Baltic States
+The aim of this course is to introduce students to European Identities and provide insight into historical and present-day contexts of the Baltic States.

 on course website